tlvaldepena/vectorsurv.org/_docs/tools/calculators/infection-rate.md

 - **Confidence Interval**: Select the confidence level for the estimate.
 This is generally left at 95%.

-- **Scale**: The value by which to scale the infection rate and confidence interval.
-The estimated infection rate per 1,000 (default) arthropods.
+- **Scale**: Choose your preferred scale for the infection rate estimate.
+The default value is 1,000, which gives infection rates on a per-1,000 basis.
+If instead, you want to calculate as percent (per 100), you may choose 100 for the scale.
+As an example, if you were to choose a scale of 1,000, and your calculation returns an estimate of 10.3, this corresponds to 10.3 infected arthropods per 1,000 tested.
+If you had instead chosen a scale of 100, the same calculation would return an infection rate estimate of 1.03, which corresponds to 1.03 infected arthropods per 100 tested (i.e., 1.03%).

 ## Results